CSCI-1101-TTh12-F22/ps7/README.md

 # Problem Set 7

-### Due Tuesday, March 30, 2021, at 11:59pm EST
+###  Due Monday, October 31, 2022, at 11:59pm EDT

 For this problem set, you will download this directory, modify the `ps7.py` program, then zip the folder back up and submit it to Canvas.
 Note that if you do not submit as specified, there will be a  deduction in your grade for this assignment.

 As in Problem Set 6, I have given you starter code, and you will just have to write a few functions, as described below.

+**Valid code:** As of ps5, I  expect you to submit code that runs to completion without errors. **Programs that produce errors when we run them will receive a grade of 0.** If you cannot get your code to run without errors, you should either post to Slack the exact error and a screenshot of the snippet of code causing the error, or come to office hours so that we can help you fix it.
+If it's too late to get help (e.g., 11pm on the day it's due), comment out code until your program runs without errors, and indicate in the comments where and why you commented out that code.
+Programs with partial code will receive partial credit.

-**Comments:** Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements previously outlined.
+**Comments:** Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements outlined in PS5.

+**Folders:** Make sure your programs and your files are all in the same folder.
+Do not keep any folders for this class in Downloads, as this may prevent you from reading from and writing to files, which is necessary for this problem set.

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

 ---
 ## Step 1: Install the libraries
 You are going to do something you have not done before for this class: install new Python libraries!
 I will ask you to try this *in class on Thursday* in case you run into problems.
 I will be available to assist you during office hours.
-It is crucial that you do this before you start the rest of the program.
+It is crucial that you do this before you try to write any code.
 Here's how it should work.

 ### Mac